KnBrckr/picasa-album-uploader/readme.txt

 = I changed the slug name (or other part of my WordPress URL) and my button in Picasa stopped working.
 What do I do? =

 The Picasa button contains a URL to your WordPress installation, including the slug name used by this plugin.
 If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct location in your WordPress site.

+= What happens if I change my permalink settings? =

+This should only affect you when you enable or disable permalink usage.
+The URL contained within the button is sensitive to having permalinks enabled or disabled and must be regenerated if the setting changes.
+The plugin attempts to detect these changes and notify you when you need to regenerate the button.

 = The URL to download the button points to a .pbz file that does not exist in the installed material.
 What's up? =